The Devil Wears Prada Two Meme That Looked Like AI Was Human Made

 Fans celebrate that a human imitates better than a robot 😂

-The revelation has been received with relief and a touch of irony.
+The revelation has been met with relief and a touch of irony.
 It turns out that to fool AI detectors, all you need is a talented human willing to make a crappy meme.
 Fans of the film consider this reinforces its message: handcrafted work remains necessary, even if it's to look like a digital mess.
 In the end, the best defense against artificial intelligence is for a person to try hard to do it worse.